-Lori Vallow trial hears Chad Daybell’s 911 call about wife Tammy’s death – live
+Lori Vallow trial hears Tammy was shot at by masked man days before murder – live

 ‘You threw Tylee in a pet cemetery like a piece of garbage,’ sister Summer Shiflet told murder accused

+Lori Vallow to be tried separately from husband Chad Daybell over children’s murders

+Ms Vallow has refused to waive her right to a speedy trial, forcing the cases to be split

-JJ had date rape drug in his system autopsy finds
+JJ had date rape drug in his system as shocking cause of death revealed

 Lori Vallow’s seven-year-old son JJ Vallow had the date rape drug GHB in his system when he was smothered to death with plastic bags around his head, according to harrowing testimony from a pathologist.